Fidelisesq/Serverless-Image-Resizer/README.md

 This applies to both the original and resized paths.

-## Backend - API Gateway + Lambda
-Here's a concise yet comprehensive backend section for your article, focusing on the API Gateway and Lambda integration:

----

 ### **Backend: Serverless Power with API Gateway & Lambda**

 The backend orchestrates image processing through a seamless AWS serverless stack: